matthewtkouchi/automated_test_bed/Readme.txt

 For developers, all the required packages are listed in requirements.txt.
 To install the neccesary packages cd into the src directory from the terminal.
 Then run 'pip install -r requirements.txt'.
 After the installation is complete, the user may run the auto.py script and make any neccesary changes.

+/* FUTURE WORK */
+- Timing delays need to be more dynamic
+- Testing needs to be done to determine how much delay timing is needed for certain measurement settings for the NA/SA
+- Time gating only keeps the peak signal.
+The target signal may not always be the strongest, so improvements must be made to this.